Pratik-11/falco-website/README.md

 There is currently scaffolding in place for a Japanese translation of the site.

-To translate docs into Japanese, create Japanese-language Markdown files in the `content/jp/docs` directory.
+To translate your docs into Japanese, create Japanese-language Markdown files in the `content/jp/docs` directory.

 To translate other parts of the site: